July 2, 2019

 This is the one many wannabe freelancers don’t always want to do because it can be tough, you can (and will often) get rejected or passed over, and it’s more time consuming to research the perfect outlet for your idea and tailor your freelance editorial pitch for that client.
 But, when you want to work with certain clients and don’t know anyone there, this is probably the best way to do this.

 There are a lot of freelance writing jobs out there…you just need to spend time looking through the ones that interest you and would be worth your time.
-(I share over 20 paying websites to search for freelance jobs when you enroll in my Freelance Writing course “Get Paid to Write” on Teachable.)
+Look to freelance writing specific job boards, sign up for bloggers who share this information in weekly posts, and look to standard job boards and LinkedIn for freelance writing jobs.

 Share social posts and write content for your website on the topic you would ideally like to get hired for.
 I’ve heard of freelancers having editors and brands follow them because of what they’re sharing on social, and some people get approached for assignments and paid freelance work by posting on social media.
 Here are more tips freelancers can follow in order to get ahead using social media.